-During the years ended June 30, 2014 and 2013, the Authority experienced a net increase in the fair value of investments of \$2,045 and a net decrease in the fair value of investments of \$12,930, respectively.
+During the years ended June 30, 2015 and 2014, the Authority experienced a net increase in the fair value of investments of \$2,248 and \$2,045, respectively.
 These amounts are included in investment income in the Statements of Revenues, Expenses, and Changes in Net Position.

 Interest Rate Risk - In accordance with the City's investment policy, the City manages its interest rate risk by limiting the weighted average maturity of its investment portfolio to three years or less.
 No security, at the time of purchase, shall have a maturity exceeding five years.
-The weighted average maturity of the City's pooled investment portfolio is 2.31 years.
+The weighted average maturity of the City's pooled investment portfolio is 2.07 years.

 Credit Risk - Credit risk is the risk that the issuer or other counterparty to an investment will not fulfill its obligations.
-The Authority utilizes the City of Tulsa's investment policy to limit its exposure to credit risks.
 The City's investment policy prohibits purchasing any investments rated below AA at the time of purchase.
-As of June 30, 2014 and 2013, the U.S. agencies obligations included in the City's pooled investment portfolio were rated Aaa and AA+ by Moody's and Standard & Poor's, respectively.
+As of June 30, 2015 and 2014, the U.S. agencies obligations included in the City's pooled investment portfolio were rated Aaa and AA+ by Moody's and Standard & Poor's, respectively.

 Custodial Credit Risk - The City's investment policy requires that demand deposits be collateralized at least by 110% of the amounts that are not federally insured.
 Securities pledged as collateral are held by a third party.
 Joint custody safekeeping receipts are held in the name of the depository institution, but pledged to the City.
 The securities cannot be released, substituted or sold without the City's approval and release of the security.
 Certificates of deposit are, according to the City's investment policy, to be collateralized at least by 102% of the amount that is not federally insured.
-As of June 30, 2014 and 2013, none of the deposits in the pooled portfolio were exposed to custodial credit risk.
-For an investment, custodial credit risk is the risk that, in the event of the failure of the counterparty, the Authority will not be able to recover the value of its investment or collateral securities that are in the possession of an outside party.
-All safekeeping receipts for investment instruments are held in accounts in the City's name and all securities are registered in the City's name, therefore, none of the Authority's investments as of June 30, 2014 and 2013 were exposed to custodial credit risk.
+As of June 30, 2015 and 2014, none of the deposits in the pooled portfolio were exposed to custodial credit risk.
+For an investment, custodial credit risk is the risk that, in the event of the failure of the counterparty, the City will not be able to recover the value of its investment or collateral securities that are in the possession of an outside party.
+All safekeeping receipts for investment instruments are held in accounts in the City's name and all securities are registered in the City's name, therefore, none of the investments in the City's investment pool as of June 30, 2015 and 2014 were exposed to custodial credit risk.